Fernandez's government downplays electoral setback in Argentina

 "Peronism was able to maintain legislative control. ...
 It can guarantee Argentines democratic continuity," said congressman Carlos Kunkel, who supported allowing Fernandez to run for a third term.

-Retaining majorities in Congress "gives us important legislative strength to conclude this four-year term that President Cristina Fernandez de Kirchner has," Defense Minister Agustin Rossi told a local radio program.
+Retaining majorities in Congress "gives us important legislative strength to conclude this four-year term that President Cristina Fernandez de Kirchner has," Defence Minister Agustin Rossi told a local radio program.

 Argentina could face some political uncertainty following the poor election showing by her allies and the questions surrounding Fernandez's health since an October 8 operation to remove blood that pooled on her brain.
 She also suffers from a heart ailment.